 The School does not prohibit relationships between Employees and Students, faculty and staff, or supervisors and Employees.
 That said, Students must recognize that, in many of these types of relationships, there inherently exists a power differential that cannot be ignored and that may lend itself to various forms of Sexual Harassment or Sexual Misconduct.
-For more information, please consult the School's Problematic Consensual Romantic Relationships Policy in the Student Handbook.
+For more information, please consult the School's Problematic Consensual Romantic Relationships Policy in the Additional Policies section of the Catalog.

-V. REPORTING PROCEDURES FOR INCIDENTS OF SEXUAL MISCONDUCT, SEXUAL HARASSMENT, AND/OR SEX DISCRIMINATION (please see Section VI for reporting Sexual Violence) 2
+V. Reporting Procedures for Incidents of Sexual Misconduct, Sexual Harassment, and/or Sex Discrimination (please see Section VI for reporting Sexual Violence)^[2]